billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).
-There is a checkbox to disable this feature just in case you are running out of RAM or CPU, but we don't think this will be necessary unless you are running 12 probes or more at the same time.
+There is a checkbox to disable this feature just in case you are running out of RAM or CPU, but we don't think this will be necessary unless you are concurrently running as many as (12) 384-channel, or, (3) 1536-channel probes.
+It's a good idea to look at the Metrics Window for any signs of instability.

 --------